masoudrahimi39/SpeedyShortcuts/README.md

 This repository is licensed under the [MIT License](LICENSE.md).
 Feel free to use, modify, and share the content as long as you provide appropriate attribution.

 ---

-If you find these search shortcuts helpful, consider giving this repository a ⭐ to show your support and help others discover it.

 Happy searching!